nakulmitra/java-interview-questions/README.md

 * `Runnable`: Does not return a result, cannot throw checked exceptions.
 * `Callable<V>`: Returns a result (`V`) and can throw checked exceptions.
 Used with `ExecutorService`.

-### How do you prevent thread-safety issues in Java?
+### How do we prevent thread-safety issues in Java?

 * Use `synchronized` blocks or methods
 * Use thread-safe collections (e.g., `ConcurrentHashMap`)